JudeeFr/JudeeFr/README.md

 ### Hi there 👋
 - 👩‍🎓 I'm training as a front end developer at Openclassrooms.com
 - 🌱 I’m currently learning React Js
-- 🏆 I want to become a full stack web app developer
+- 🏆 I want to become a software technical consultant and developer
 - ❤️ My next step will be to learn Java